nineteendo/comment-rulers/README.md

 This extension contributes the following settings:

+* `comment-rulers.emPerChar`: The number of em units per character (BREAKS THE LAYOUT IF SET INCORRECTLY).
 * `comment-rulers.enabled`: Enable/disable Comment Rulers.
 * `comment-rulers.maxCommentLineLength`: The maximum length of a comment line.
 * `comment-rulers.multiLineCommentStrings`: The start and end strings for multi-line comments.